SaiThihaAung262/VuePiniaVarlet/README.md

 ### 5 To add production mode

 -
-    1. create a file .env.production
+    1. create a file ".env.production"
 -
-    2. go to the package.json
+    2. go to the "package.json"
 -
     3. Change the title or host that you will use in production -